Redherring32/OpenTendo/README.md

 * Added tapping points for left and right audio channels.
 * Added tapping point for `RST`.
 * Added a JST-PH 5 pin 2mm pitch footprint as an alternative for the `P6` connector.
-* Added an SOIC footrpint for the SRAMs.
+* Added an SOIC footprint for the SRAMs.

 ## License